 Here's the photo:

-Note -- the Intelligencer does deserve kudos for not using the word . . .
+Note -- the Intelligencer does deserve kudos for . . .

 Surprise, surprise -- the Senior Vice-President of the West Virginia Coal Association praises Morrisey

 Chris Hamilton, who is "Senior Vice President of the West Virginia Coal Association; chairman of the WV Business & Industry Council and member of the West Virginia Board of Coal Mine Health & Safety and West Virginia Diesel Commission,"has written an op-ed piece featured in the Logan Banner and the Charleston Daily Mail that . . .

 iLoveMountains.org is an invaluable resource if you care about the Appalachian mountains and what mountaintop removal is doing to them.
 The site is up with a new resource (with an interactive map) called "Communities at risk from mountaintop removal."